-A Community Development Worker is someone who helps communities, groups, families, and people in their community.
+A Community Development Worker is someone who helps people, groups, and families in the community.
 Ol save tok 'CDW'.

 CDWs support development that is community-led, participatory, inclusive, and builds local capacity (you will learn what all these 'expensive' words mean olsem na stap isi).